Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant

-($\Rightarrow$) If $C_X$ is join-irreducible and $C_X$ is not a treegram, then there is a minimum value $t_1\in \R$ such that the clique-set $C_X(t_1)$ is not a subpartition.
-However, $C_X(t_1)$ would be a union of finitely many subpartitions.
-Pick any of them, denoted by $S_X(t_1)$, and then observe that as $t>t_1$ the blocks of that subpartition are merged more and more together, creating at times $t>t_1$ other (perhaps more than one) choices of subpartitions $S_X(t)$ that are coarser than $S_X(t_1)$ until they become a single block $\{X\}$.
-For each time instance, we make a choice of such a subpartition $S_X(t)$.
-By definition of $t_1$, for $t<t_1$ $C_X(t)=:S_X(t)$ was a subpartition of $X$, and thus the map $S_X:t\mapsto S_X(t)$ is a treegram.
-Moreover, by definition, the join of all those treegrams $S_X$ that are constructed is equal to $C_X$ (where they are finitely many of them since $X$ is finite), and thus (i) $C_X$ is a finite join of at least two treegrams and (ii) each of those treegrams is different than $C_X$, where both (i) and (ii) follow by the assumption that $C_X$ itself is not a treegram.
-Hence, $C_X$ is join-reducible, a contradiction.
+($\Rightarrow$) If $\C _X$ is join-irreducible and $\C _X$ is not a treegram, then there is a minimum value $t_1\in \R$ such that the clique-set $\C _X(t_1)$ is not a subpartition.
+However, $\C _X(t_1)$ would be a union of finitely many subpartitions.
+Pick any of them, denoted by $\S_X(t_1)$, and then observe that as $t>t_1$ the blocks of that subpartition are merged more and more together, creating at times $t>t_1$ other (perhaps more than one) choices of subpartitions $\S_X(t)$ that are coarser than $\S_X(t_1)$ until they become a single block $\{X\}$.
+For each time instance, we make a choice of such a subpartition $\S_X(t)$.
+By definition of $t_1$, for $t<t_1$ $\C _X(t)=:\S_X(t)$ was a subpartition of $X$, and thus the map $\S_X:t\mapsto \S_X(t)$ is a treegram.
+Moreover, by definition, the join of all those treegrams $\S_X$ that are constructed is equal to $\C _X$ (where they are finitely many of them since $X$ is finite), and thus (i) $\C _X$ is a finite join of at least two treegrams and (ii) each of those treegrams is different from $\C _X$, where both (i) and (ii) follow by the assumption that $\C _X$ itself is not a treegram.
+Hence, $\C _X$ is join-reducible, a contradiction.

 Lastly, note that treegrams are also join-dense in the lattice of facegrams.
-Indeed, if $C_X$ is a facegram, then there would be a finite set $S$ of critical points.
-If we take the sublattice of facegram with the same critical set $S$, then since $X$ is finite too, that sublattice would be finite, thus the facegrams would be equal to a join-span of join-irreducible, i.e.~treegrams (see Ex.~\ref{ex:irred in the finite case are join-dense}). \end{proof} In addition, we obtain the following interesting decomposition, connecting filtrations with \emph{tree filtrations} $T_X$, i.e.~the Vietoris-Rips filtrations of symmetric ultranetworks $U_X$. \begin{corollary} Let $F_X:\mathbf{pow}(X)\to\R$ be a filtration.
-Because of Prop.~\ref{prop:filtration-irreducible} and Defn.~\ref{dfn:spanning}, $F_X$ admits the following decomposition into spanning tree filtrations, i.e.:
+Indeed, if $\C _X$ is a facegram, then there would be a finite set $S$ of critical points.
+If we take the sublattice of facegram with the same critical set $S$, then since $X$ is finite too, that sublattice would be finite, thus the facegrams would be equal to a join-span of join-irreducible, i.e.~treegrams (see Ex.~\ref{ex:irred in the finite case are join-dense}). \end{proof} In addition, we obtain the following interesting decomposition, connecting filtrations with \emph{tree filtrations} $\T _X$, i.e.~the Vietoris-Rips filtrations of symmetric ultranetworks $U_X$.